Valuable Monet Jewelry Marks: Identification & Dating Guide

 • Vintage Monet brooches are valued at $20 – 300, with higher values of up to $500 or even more for hefty jewelry sets!

-A Quick Historical Timeline of Vintage Monet Jewelry
+A Brief History of Monet Jewelry

 After being in business for ten years, the brothers expanded their factory to produce enameled and plated metal jewelry in the 1930s.
 Monet’s early work comprised gold-plated monogram brooches with a ‘Monocraft’ tag for handbags and jewelry.